 Email Adam at firstname.lastname@example.org.

 Sarah Pinsent joined the firm as an Articled Clerk in 2016 and graduated from the Schulich School of Law at Dalhousie University in 2017.
+She was called to the Newfoundland and Labrador Bar in 2018.

 Email Sarah at email@example.com